 In short, a ‘derogatory’ is a negative mark on your credit report.
-This easy guide explains what may cause a derogatory to appear and how advanced credit builder software can help you get an inaccurate one removed.
+This step-by-step guide explains what may cause a derogatory to appear and how advanced credit builder software can help you get an inaccurate one removed.

 Let’s begin with some derogatory basics.